chrishasz/spgo/README.md

 ```
 ### Additional Configuration Options ###
 #### Glob support for Publishing Workspace ####
 Entering a [Glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern into a node called `publishWorkspaceGlobPattern` will cause SPGo to publish only files which match this glob pattern.
-For example, if you use another VSCode plugin to minify files on save, you can configure the `>SPGo: Publish local workspace` command to publish all minified files in the workspace with the format *.min.* by setting the  `publishWorkspaceGlobPattern` property to `/**/*.min.*`.
+For example, if you use another VSCode plugin to minify files on save, you can configure the `>SPGo: Publish local workspace` command to publish all minified files in the workspace with the format `<fiel>.min.<ext>` by setting the  `publishWorkspaceGlobPattern` property to `/**/*.min.*`.

 #### Populating Remote Files ####
-When you specify an array of remote folders in a node called `remoteFolders`, SPGo will recursively download the remote folder contents to your local workspace when you issue the Synchronize Files command `SPGo: Populate Workspace`.
+When you specify an array of remote folders in a node called `remoteFolders`, SPGo will recursively download the remote folder contents to your local workspace when you issue the Synchronize Files command `>SPGo: Populate Workspace`.
 Note: This WILL overwrite all local files.

 #### Example Config json ####